-Field trips are an important part of the enrichment program at DCS.
-We try to plan trips which will cover many concepts, topics and learning goals in students’ Personal Learning Plans, and which will complement and enhance the learning experiences of the Morning Core and Afternoon Enrichment Classes.
-We encourage you to add learning goals into your child’s PLP to help them prepare for upcoming field trips, and to use the curiosity sparked by the field trips, along with the resources we have provided (or which you find online or at your local public library) to extend the learning in the homeschool environment following the field trips.
+Field trips and Friday Workshops for families are an important part of the enrichment program at DCS.
+We try to plan trips and workshops which will cover many concepts, topics and learning goals in students’ Personal Learning Plans, and which will complement and enhance the learning experiences of the Morning Core and Afternoon Enrichment Classes.
+We encourage you to add learning goals into your child’s PLP to help them prepare for upcoming field trips, and to use the curiosity sparked by the field trips and workshops, along with the resources we have provided (or which you find online or at your local public library) to extend the learning in the homeschool environment following the event.

 Please see our Field Trip policy and guidelines in the DCS Family Handbook.
 Transportation is not provided unless otherwise noted in the description (but carpooling is encouraged).
 In our descriptions (below), we will note the maximum number of participants, whether more than one adult chaperone per family will be allowed, and whether siblings will be allowed.
 Generally, DCS will pay for our students and one adult chaperone per family (sometimes we may charge a fee for adults for more expensive tickets to events).
 Extra chaperones and siblings will usually pay their own entry fees.
 For any questions about field trips, please contact us at the school at firstname.lastname@example.org or 503-420-4360.